ibrahim013/chatwithpdf/README.md

 ChatWithPDF is an innovative web application designed to facilitate seamless interactions with PDF documents.
 Leveraging state-of-the-art technologies, it allows users to query and extract information from PDFs efficiently.
 The project is built on the concept of Retrieval-Augmented Generation (RAG), ensuring accurate and contextually relevant responses.

 ### Features
 Query PDFs: Ask questions and get precise answers from your PDF documents.
 Authentication: Secure user login and registration using Kinle Auth.
 Database Management: Efficient data handling with DrizzleORM and Neon DB.
 Cloud Storage: Robust and scalable storage solutions powered by AWS.
 Vector Database: Enhanced search and retrieval capabilities with Pinecone DB.
 AI Integration: Natural language understanding and generation through Open AI.
-Deployment: Seamless deployment and hosting with Vercel SDK.
-Advanced Orchestration: Utilize LognChain for workflow and process automation.

 ### Technologies Used
 Next.js: React framework for building server-side rendering and static web applications.
 Kinle Auth: Authentication solution for secure user management.
 DrizzleORM: Type-safe ORM for Node.js and TypeScript.
 Neon DB: Scalable and high-performance database solution.
 AWS: Cloud storage and computing services for data and application hosting.
 Pinecone DB: Vector database for efficient similarity search and retrieval.
 LangChain: Loading and reading loaded PDFs.
 Open AI: AI-powered natural language processing and generation.
 Vercel SDK: Tools and services for optimal deployment and performance.

 ### Getting Started